Living and Studying in Australia

 You can find lots of useful information about living and studying in Australia at www.studyinaustralia.gov.au.
 The website also includes a useful guide about studying and living in Australia that you can download.

 Student Support Services

 We are committed to ensuring that you get all the support you need to adjust to life and study in Australia and to be successful in your studies.

-- details of internal and external support services available to assist in the transition into life and study in Australia.
+- Details of internal and external support services available to assist in the transition to life and study in Australia.
 Such services include welfare services, accommodation services, academic and career advice, IT support, and student learning assistance, English language support and social inclusion activities.

 - any student visa conditions relating to course progress and attendance.